Cantera/cantera/doc/sphinx/compiling.rst

     toolchain=mingw

 * The version of MinGW from http://www.mingw.org is 32-bit only, and therefore cannot be used to build a 64-bit Python module.
+Versions of MinGW that provide a 64-bit compiler are available from http://mingw-w64.sourceforge.net/ .

 OS X
 ----